CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 ```
 cd /home/centos/AppD-Cloud-Kickstart/applications/aws/AD-Capital-Kube
-chmod -R 775 .
 ```
 <br>
-Next you will need to set two environment variables before you run the script to create the EKS cluster.
-The first variable ('appd_aws_eks_user_name') needs special instructions, read carefully.
+Next, you will need to set two environment variables before you run the script to create the EKS cluster.
+The first variable ('**appd_aws_eks_user_name**') needs special instructions, read carefully.

 **It is VERY IMPORTANT that the 'appd_aws_eks_user_name' variable BE UNIQUE TO YOU !!!**

-This variable is used as the name of the EKS cluster and the cluster creation will fail if there is any existing cluster with the same name and could also interfere with another persons cluster with the same name if they are running the script to create the cluster when you are.
+This variable is used as the name of the EKS cluster and the cluster creation will fail if there is any existing cluster with the same name.
+It could also interfere with another persons cluster with the same name if they are running the script to create the cluster when you are.

-It is advisable to set the 'appd_aws_eks_user_name' variable to a value that is a combination of your name or initials combined with a random number sequence to ensure a unique cluster name.
+It is advisable to set the '**appd_aws_eks_user_name**' variable to a value that is a combination of your name or initials combined with a date number sequence to ensure a unique cluster name.

 Example:
 <br>

 Users Name: **John Smith**

-Date Number Sequence: **2019-12-19**
+Date Number Sequence: **2020-01-15**

 example command based on users name and date number sequence show above

-*export appd_aws_eks_user_name=User-John-Smith-2019-12-19*
+*export appd_aws_eks_user_name=User-John-Smith-2020-01-15*

 <br>